zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-google.md

 It means closing with an untouched mind.

 [APZ 164.2] (# apz164.2) # apz164.2 .ref .apz} "
-Who does not defile? ”Righteous prophecies
+Who does not defile?
+"Righteous prophecies
 There are some shramana brahmins who know the minds of others.
 They see from a distance Not seen nearby.
 The mind knows the mind.
 The minds of others with wise prophecies There are also known deities.
 They see from a distance.
 The mind that does not see near